Active Travel England

 Active Travel England (ATE) is the executive agency responsible for active travel in England and is part of the UK Department for Transport.
 The organisation is an inspectorate and funding body led by Chris Boardman, the first Active Travel Commissioner for England.

 Background

 On 28 July 2020, the Government of the United Kingdom announced the establishment of Active Travel England as part of a new cycling and walking plan called Gear Change: A bold vision for cycling and walking.

+Active Travel England was formally established in 2022.

 Functions

 The functions of the organisation are: